saratateno/presentation/rap.md

 with a workflow that is LEAN,

-Our testing game strong with jasmine, karma, and protractor,
+Our testing game is strong with jasmine karma and protractor,

-from red to green and finally refactor.
+from red, to green, and finally refactor.

 You can jam by yourself or with your homies if you like,

-(pause) speaking of which it’s time to pass off the mic.
+(pause) speaking ooof which it’s time to pass off the mic.

+### DANIELA END
-### SWITCH
+### SARA START

 Real time live sessions for max collaboration,